DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 **Bring your computer to class.**  We'll put it to work.

 **Before the second session.** Download the code files below.
-Not yet, wait till Firday for me to get them cleaned up.
 We'll use three:  one for the data package (Pandas), one for graphics (Matplotlib), and one for examples putting both to use.
+Remember to click on the Raw button to get the right file.

 **Code files for class.**  [Class 1](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/bootcamp_fundamentals_1.py) | Class 2  ([data](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/bootcamp_pandas_1.py) | [graphics](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/bootcamp_graphics_1.py) | [examples](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/bootcamp_examples.py))